 Genetic Testing Information

-- Genetic Testing Registry: Hyperphosphatasia with mental retardation syndrome 1
+- Genetic Testing Registry: Hyperphosphatasia with intellectual disability syndrome 1

-- Genetic Testing Registry: Hyperphosphatasia with mental retardation syndrome 2
+- Genetic Testing Registry: Hyperphosphatasia with intellectual disability syndrome 2

-- Genetic Testing Registry: Hyperphosphatasia with mental retardation syndrome 3
+- Genetic Testing Registry: Hyperphosphatasia with intellectual disability syndrome 3

 - Genetic Testing Registry: Hyperphosphatasia-intellectual disability syndrome